11027649/Team50/README.md

 HELPER_PRINTS
 The helper prints file contains two print functions: print_coordinates to print all of the coordinates of all Amino Acids (mainly used for debugging) and print_protein to print the protein (really plain, without bonds etc.).

+# "Alternative Way"
+With rotation matrices.

+To use the program you only need to run one file: main.py.
+This file has dependencies on 10 other files: message, input_string, init_grid, update_grid, print_protein, fold, score, global_vars, algo_brute_force.

+GLOBAL_VARS
+Holds all the global variables that are needed in every file: protein_string, grid, coordinates, winning score, current score and the class amino with in it: an ID, the letter (H/P/C), and x,y coordinates

+MESSAGE
+Enables you to print a nice message to the screen.
+This is used for debugging, but we want to use it later on for a nice UI.

+INPUT_STRING
+After you run the main file, the input_string function is the first one to be called.
+It wil ask you for a string input.
+The assignements we need to are saved in a .txt file.
+This way you can put in A1,B1,B2,C1, etc. You can also put in a string containing H,P and C. This function calls the init_grid function.

+INIT_GRID
+The init_grid function is called once in the whole program.
+It initializes the grid and the coordinates of the protein string.

+PRINT_PROTEIN
+Prints the protein.

+FOLD
+This is where the magic happens :-).
+The fold function takes the ID of the amino that's being folded, and the direction to which it's folded.
+The aminos from the ID are cleared in the grid.
+The new coordinates are calculated using a rotation matrix.
+There's checked if there are no collisions.
+If there are none, the fold is done.
+If there are, the fold is made undone and the aminos are putted back in the grid.

+SCORE
+The score function works the same as the in the alternative way, except that it uses the grid and protein from the global_vars file and doesn't return things but puts them in the global_vars.

+ALGO_BRUTE_FORCE
+This Brute Force algorithm searches trough the whole space state and gives the first protein back that had the best score.